Cletous/ServerSensei/README.md

 **Intelligent Server Room Environmental Monitoring and Power-Aware Load Management System**

-ServerSensei is a final-year engineering/research prototype that combines an ESP32 embedded system, a FastAPI backend, a MySQL database, and a React Native/Expo mobile application to monitor server-room environmental and power conditions in real time.
+ServerSensei is an engineering/research prototype that combines an ESP32 embedded system, a FastAPI backend, a MySQL database, and a React Native/Expo mobile application to monitor server-room environmental and power conditions in real time.

 The system monitors temperature, humidity, air quality, power source, simulated UPS battery percentage, load percentage, fan state, and critical/non-critical server-load states.
 It also predicts UPS runtime and automatically sheds non-critical loads before critical loads during power interruptions.